22 Aug 2017

 Make a list of the hardware you depend on, and search the web to check that each device will work.

-Older printers and scanners can have issues.
+Older printers and scanners can have problems.

 Leave yourself enough time.